zxlml/zxlml.github.io/_pages/about.md

 Hong Chen*, **Xuelin Zhang**, Tieliang Gong, Bin Gu, Feng Zheng. **Expert Systems With Applications 2024 [J]**

 - This paper goes beyond the limitation of error value-dependent learning criterion and proposes the EDERM framework for robust regression against atypical data.
 The effectiveness of our method is validated by sufficient empirical evaluations.
+The implementation codes can be found at: https://github.com/zhangxuelincode/EDERM
 </div>
 </div>